fish-hue/Security_Vilnerability_Checker/README.md

 ## Usage

 ### Command-line Arguments
-- `directory`: The directory to scan for vulnerabilities.
+- `directory`: The directory to scan for vulnerabilities. (see included example_project)
 - `--url` (optional): A URL to check for insecure HTTP headers.
 Default is `http://example.com`.

 ### Example Usage: